dinochecker

 Pamparaptor micros

-Pamparaptor is derived from "Pampa" (in honour of the Indian Pampas that lived in the central plain of Argentina) and the Latin "raptor" (plunderer, robber, snatcher or thief).
+Pamparaptor is derived from "Pampa" (in honour of the Indian Pampas that lived in the central plains of Argentina) and the Latin "raptor" (plunderer, robber, snatcher or thief).

 The species epithet, micros, means "small" in Latin.